-FIRE ALARM FIRE ALARM WILL SOUND.
-Classroom teachers and support staff to ensure that proper procedures are followed by all students as follows: -Principal - OHS Committee -Teachers 1) Immediate count of students by classroom teachers; - All Other Staff 2) Teachers lead students out of the building in an orderly fashion via designated escape routes posted; -All Other Staff 3) Support staff ensure all doors are shut and unlocked (unlock once drill is over), lights are turned off and all students have vacated the building; 4) Upon exit of building, teachers will ensure that all students are accounted for at the designated muster point; 5) Upon exit of building, Principal and OHS Committee will ensure that all staff are accounted for at the designated muster point.
-CODE THE WORD "YELLOW" SPOKEN 3 TIMES OVER THE PA SYSTEM All Staff Members YELLOW FOLLOWED BY THE LOCATION AT WHICH IMMEDIATE Staff ASSISTANCE IS REQUIRED.
-This will become the Yellow Location.
-In the event of a "Code Yellow" precautionary Member measures are immediately implemented indicating a problem Wichiber in a particular area which has the potential of becoming a more Requires serious school-wide issue.
-In such an event, only available staff will be required to report immediately to the designated Yellow Assistance Location.
+FIRE FIRE ALARM WILL SOUND.
+Classroom teachers and support staff -Principal ALARM to ensure that proper procedures are followed by all students as - OHS Committee follows: -Teachers 1) Immediate count of students by classroom teachers; -All Other Staff 2) Teachers lead students out of the building in an orderly fashion via designated escape routes posted; All other starr 3) Support staff ensure all doors are shut and unlocked (unlock once drill is over), lights are turned off and all students have vacated the building; 4) Upon exit of building, teachers will ensure that all students are accounted for at the designated muster point; 5) Upon exit of building, Principal and OHS Committee will ensure that all staff are accounted for at the designated muster point.
+6) If evacuation is necessary of the school building and returning to the school is not possible, the principal or designate will contact MacEwan Security Services (non- emergency number - 780-497-5554 / emergency number - 780-497-5555) to alert them that BSEC staff and students will be evacuating to their facility.
+Staff and students will proceed in an orderly fashion to the 105 St doors of MacEwan University where they will be met by MacEwan personnel who will then direct them to a safe space until such time that transportation home can be arranged or the BSEC school is safe to return to.
+CODE THE WORD "YELLOW" SPOKEN 3 TIMES OVER THE PA SYSTEM All Staff Members YELLOW FOLLOWED BY THE LOCATION AT WHICH IMMEDIATE ASSISTANCE IS REQUIRED.
+This will become the Yellow Staff Location.
+In the event of a "Code Yellow" precautionary Member measures are immediately implemented indicating a problem in a particular area which has the potential of becoming a more Requires serious school-wide issue.
+In such an event, only available staff Assistance will be required to report immediately to the designated Yellow Assistance Location.
 All students will remain in their assigned areas until the situation has been resolved and "Code Green" is given.
-ALL STAFF will ensure students do not converge to the Yellow Location.
+ALL STAFF will ensure students do not converge to the Yellow Location. ·